Encharted Cook

 Creamy Grape Salad

-Creamy Grape Salad is sweet and refreshing.
-This creamy salad with sweetened cream cheese and sour cream is always a hit at potlucks, celebrations, and casual gatherings.
+Creamy Grape Salad featuring sweetened cream cheese and sour cream is always a hit at potlucks.
+This dessert salad is a sweet, refreshing side dish.

 Grape salad topped with brown sugar and pecans in a large white bowl.